-Recent headlines over Brexit have highlighted the fragile economics of modern supply chain management.
-It’s been suggested that supplies of automotive parts to car manufacturers and fresh produce to supermarkets could be particularly affected if the UK’s withdrawal from the European Union with no deal goes ahead.
+Recent headlines over Brexit and COVID-19 have highlighted the fragile economics of modern supply chain management.
+It’s been suggested that supplies of automotive parts to car manufacturers and fresh produce to supermarkets could be particularly affected.
 Juggernaut tailbacks along several miles of motorways leading to the French ports of Calais and Dunkirk are predicted once border controls and customs checks are reintroduced, leading to potential food shortages and layoffs at car plants and automotive parts suppliers in the UK.

-Of course, risks to the supply chain are not confined to political changes such as Brexit but can arise from a number of different factors such as natural disasters, strikes, cyber threats and security breaches to mention just a few.
-Although natural disasters lie beyond the control of organisations, post-disaster impact on the supply chain can be significantly minimised with strategic disruption planning.
+Of course, risks to the supply chain are not confined to political changes such as Brexit but can arise from a number of different factors such as pandemics, cyber threats and security breaches to mention just a few.
+Although COVID-19 lies beyond the control of organisations, post-pandemic impact on the supply chain can be significantly minimised with strategic disruption planning.
 Internal factors (over which you have much greater control) such as establishing better transparency into suppliers and automating some manual operations can further mitigate adverse effects to supply chains as well as speed up procurement processes to restore BAU in the aftermath of an event.

-60% of companies report that risk management data is completely siloed (with data from every corner of a company not integrated and formed into a complete picture of risk).
 Without a single view of the supply base, it becomes an uphill task to efficiently monitor and manage supplier risk.
-All too often the process of evaluating and reporting on suppliers is filled with poor quality data – there’s duplication of effort and wasted time spent chasing additional updates (both internally and with suppliers) not to mention the lack of standardisation in approach to gathering the data across different operating companies and geographies.
+All too often the process of evaluating and reporting on suppliers is filled with poor quality data – there’s a duplication of effort and wasted time spent chasing additional updates (both internally and with suppliers) not to mention the lack of standardisation in approach to gathering the data across different operating companies and geographies.

-There is a huge opportunity to make improvements, introduce automation and agree a standardised approach in gathering the data required.
+There is a huge opportunity to make improvements, introduce automation and agree on a standardised approach in gathering the data required.
 To succeed, organisations must establish processes and use tools that automatically deliver analytically sound and structured information that is easily accessible and understood.
-They need to ensure clear communication with, and verification of, their suppliers – with quantitative (e.g. financial data and security protocols) and qualitative (e.g. sustainability and corporate responsibility guidelines) information to build a more rounded – and standardised – profile of each one and then make them accessible to procurement professionals across the business.

-Using today’s cloud-based tools to manage supplier information, data is centralised and enables real-time monitoring.
+Using Rosslyn's RAPid tool to manage supplier information, data is centralised and enables real-time monitoring.
 The ability to integrate information about suppliers from varied sources into a single display, layer it with analytics and third-party intelligence enables dynamic decision-making and flexible reaction to changing trading situations, minimising risks in the supplier chain as well as maintaining a clean and efficient database of suppliers.